Maximum residue levels for thiacloprid

 The approval of thiacloprid for use in the EU was not renewed due to its toxicity and the risk of groundwater contamination.
 The Commission originally proposed that all MRLs for thiacloprid should be set to the LOD except where EFSA (2023) has concluded there are no health risks for consumers.
 In these cases (cucumber, courgette, rapeseeds, canola seeds, and mustard seeds), the Commission proposed maintaining import tolerances or Codex maximum residue levels (CXLs).

 However, EFSA’s risk assessment was carried out before the most recent EU criteria on endocrine disruptors were adopted.
-The Commission considers there are reasonable grounds for concern about the potential endocrine-related effects of thiacloprid, and proposes to provisionally lower the MRLs based on import tolerances until EFSA has completed an additional assessment of those effects.
+The Commission considers there are reasonable grounds for concern about the potential endocrine-related effects of thiacloprid, and has therefore provisionally lowered the MRLs based on import tolerances until EFSA has completed an additional assessment of those effects.

 Timeline